 Toss Toys and Treats into the Crate

 Once your dog has shown that he or she is comfortable standing near the kennel, next entice your dog to go inside.
-With the door of the crate open, toss a couple toys or treats into the crate.
+With the door of the crate open, toss a couple of toys or treats into the crate.
 Even if your dog only puts one paw into the kennel, reward your pet.
 As your dog becomes increasingly comfortable, place toys or treats as far into the kennel as possible for your pet to retrieve.

 Graduate to Crated Meal Time